How to value a business: Methods to find your business worth

 You'll need a business valuation for:

-- Selling your business: Setting a realistic asking price
+- Selling your business: Set a realistic asking price and negotiate from a strong position

-- Succession planning: Transferring ownership to family or employees
+- Succession planning: Transfer ownership fairly to family members or employees

 Business valuation and selling price are not the same.
 Your valuation is a starting point, but the final selling price depends on market conditions.